-I'm Matt Lee, an artist & writer living around Boston, Massachusetts.
+I'm Matt Lee, an artist/writer/director living around Boston, Massachusetts.
 I moved here in 2008 from the UK.
 Read more about me at Wikipedia.

 Sporadically since the late 90s I've made music with Mark Cousens (and later Vikki Crowe) as furny.
 We have one EP you can buy in various places, including iTunes, Amazon, Bandcamp or as a ZIP file which comes with some snazzy artwork by Rob Myers.

-I made a film about Free Software in 2007 to promote the 25th anniversary of the GNU project.
-Happy Birthday to GNU starring Stephen Fry is available on YouTube, and on the GNU website.
-My feature film, Orang-U: An Ape Goes To College comes out in July 2017.
+My first feature film, Orang-U: An Ape Goes To College came out in July 2017 (watch it here).
 Other TV/movie work can be found on my IMDb profile.